Research

 Overview

-I am currently a Research Fellow at the University of Leeds working on radio filaments with Prof. Mark Thompson.
 I was previously a Research Assistant working with Dr Paddy Leahy and Prof. Anna Scaife following on from my PhD, which was titled "Magnetic fields around Radio Galaxies".
-Primarily, I work on POSSUM, the Polarisation Sky Survey of the Universe's Magnetism.
+Primarily, I worked on POSSUM, the Polarisation Sky Survey of the Universe's Magnetism.
 POSSUM is one of the Science Surveys currently being carried out by ASKAP, the Australian Square Kilometre Array Pathfinder telescope.
 Another ASKAP project I have contributed to is and EMU, the Evolutionary Map of the Universe.
-I have also recently focused on applications of Machine Learning for Radio Astronomy, specifically for image analysis.
+I have also recently focused on applications of Machine Learning astronomy.

 Below: image of an ASKAP dish (source).